go101/go101/pages/generics/555-type-constraints-and-parameters.md

 So, before Go 1.20, if a type `X` implements an interface type `Y`, then it must also satisfy `Y`; and vice versa.

-Since Go 1.20, the meaining of type implementation remains the same.
+Since Go 1.20, the meaning of type implementation remains the same.
 However, sometimes, an ordinary value type `X` might satisfy an interface type `Y`, even if it doesn't implement `Y`.
 In other words, since Go 1.20, if an ordinary value type `X` implements an interface type `Y`, then it must also satisfy `Y`; but not vice versa.